- Al Jazeera's Investigative Unit uncovers Israel's covert influence campaign in Britain

 "If they already have the question to table for PMQs [Prime Minister's Questions], it's harder to say: 'No, no, no, I won't do it'," she said.

-Strizzolo then boasted how her own efforts once made an immediate impact on the national debate.
+Strizzolo then boasted how her own efforts once made an immediate effect on the national debate.

 While in Israel with the Conservative Friends of Israel parliamentary group in 2014, she persuaded MP Halfon to question the prime minster in public over three missing teenagers believed to have been kidnapped and murdered "to get a response from the government", Strizzolo said.

-Halfon took the request and called on then-Prime Minister David Cameron to support the Israeli government, which he said should do "everything possible to take out Hamas terrorist networks".
+Halfon took the request and called on former prime minister David Cameron to support the Israeli government, which he said should do "everything possible to take out Hamas terrorist networks".

 In response, Cameron promised that Britain would "stand by Israel".